 China, Qianlong period (1736-1795)

-These characteristically formed deep saucers, with wide rims and a cup-holder in the centre, are known as a Mancerina or Tasse Trembleuse.
-They are intended to hold a drinking cup, specifically designed for people who suffered from the trembles.
-The raised band or low cup in the centre of the plate, forms a holder in which a drinking cup could firmly rest, preventing it sliding off the saucer.
-This would avert the spilling of hot liquid by a trembling hand.
+These wide-rimmed cup-holders, are known as a Tasse Trembleuse or Mancerina, designed for people suffering from the trembles.
+The low cup in the centre of the plate, forms a holder in which a drinking cup could firmly rest, preventing it sliding off the saucer and avert the spilling of hot liquid.

-This type of saucer shape, later become popular in France, where it is known as a trembleuse.
-They were mostly produced locally in Europe, most famously by the manufactory at Saint Cloud (France), Chelsea (England) and Meissen (Germany).
-More rarely were they were ordered as export ware from China, and brought to Europe as a luxury item.
+This shape later became popular in France, where it is known as a trembleuse.
+They were mostly produced in Europe, most famously by the manufactory at Saint Cloud (France), Chelsea (England) and Meissen (Germany).
+More rarely they were ordered as export ware from China, and brought to Europe as a luxury item.

 This trembleuse was bought from Vanderven in 1985 at the Delft Antique Fair in 1985.